-On February 28, 1958, a Floyd County school bus set off on its journey on a rainy day with 48 students.
+On February 28, 1958, a Floyd County school bus embarked on its journey on a rainy day with 48 students.
 During the trip, the bus rear-ended a truck, swerved into an embankment, and submerged in the water.
 The bus driver and 26 children drowned in the devastating accident.

 Many bus accidents occur in the United States, including Texas, each day resulting in the loss of many lives.
 Under Texas personal injury law, injured victims and surviving family members can pursue compensation for their loss from bus accidents.

 Reaching out to our experienced Texas bus accident attorneys can increase your chances of securing monetary compensation for the damages.
-We understand that money will not undo the accident or its effects, but it can help you pay the bills and move on with your life.
+We understand that money will not undo the accident or its effects but can help you pay the bills and move on with your life.

 The typical accident injuries arising from public transit bus or school bus accidents include: